tomaslaz/Analysis-Toolkit/README.md

 # Scripts
 DM_Convert_Files - converts files from one format to another.
 Works with the most popular formats, such us XYZ, CAR, and GIN.

+DM_Coordination_Bonding - analyses systems (xyz format) in terms of avg. bond distance and coordination

 GA_Energy_Evolution - plots the energy evolution graph of the n lowest energy structures during a KLMC GA simulation

 GA_Energy_Histogram - plots energy distribution histogram from the last iteration of a KLMC GA simulation